cbeck88/Wesnoth_MCLP_AI/README.md

 I assume that you already have the ability to compile wesnoth from source.
 If not you can visit our fine friends over
 <a href="https://github.com/wesnoth/wesnoth-old">here</a>.

 MCLP AI is essentially a branch of wesnoth-old.
-I just give it its own github repository like this to keep it manageable.
+I just give it its own github repository like this to keep it at a manageable size.

 To build MCLP AI,

 1) Make a folder to hold both projects, e.g. wesnoth-src.
-Clone wesnoth-old and MCLP_AI into this folder.
+Clone wesnoth-old and Wesnoth\_MCLP\_AI into this folder.

 2) Now the contents of MCLP AI are intended to be installed (copied) to the base folder wesnoth-old.

 You might want to "git checkout -b MCLP_AI" in wesnoth-old beforehand.

-3) Then just run scons in wesnoth-src as usual.
+3) Then just run scons in /wesnoth-old/ as usual.

 The core files which are modified are /src/ai/registry.cpp, /src/SConscript, and /SConstruct.